Powerlearnproject/se-day1-assignment-Kins254/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Answer:
 vague prompt: what is prompt engineering?
 Improved prompt: Hello chatGPT.
-Can you help me come up with a question on vague prompting, please make it clear, specific, and concise in a way that my examiner can understand,also explain why the improved prompt is more effective, thanks. with this, chatGPT  gives me an accurate and more effective answer to the above question(this question) where I have specified to it that the answer should be clear, specific and concise so that my examiner can understand and probably give me a good grade,
+Can you help me come up with a question on vague prompting, please make it clear, specific, and concise in a way that my examiner can understand, and also explain why the improved prompt is more effective, thanks. with this, chatGPT  gives me an accurate and more effective answer to the above question(this question) where I have specified it that the answer should be clear, specific, and concise so that my examiner can understand and probably give me a good grade,